 Kudgi Super Thermal Power Project

-Kudgi Super Thermal Power Project is a proposed 4,000 megawatt coal-fired power station under development in Kudgi, Bijapur District in Karnataka, India.
+Kudgi Super Thermal Power Project is a 2,400 megawatt coal-fired power station in Kudgi, Bijapur District in Karnataka, India.

 - 1 Location

 - 6 Coal supply

 The project, which is being developed by NTPC of India, was promoted by the Power Company of Karnataka.
 The project was planned to be developed in two phases: 3x800 MW (Phase I) and 2x800 MW (Phase II), and may take up to 3,200 acres of land.